rousseya/strava-mcp-server/README.md

 ### 4) Deploy

 Push your code to the Space.
 The Dockerfile will build and deploy automatically.

+**Or use automatic deployment via GitHub Actions:**

+The repository includes a CI/CD workflow that automatically:
+1. ✅ Runs linting (ruff)
+2. ✅ Runs tests (pytest)
+3. 🚀 Deploys to HF Spaces on push to `main`

+To enable auto-deployment, add the `HF_TOKEN` secret to your GitHub repository:
+1. Go to your repo → Settings → Secrets and variables → Actions
+2. Add a new secret named `HF_TOKEN` with your [Hugging Face token](https://huggingface.co/settings/tokens)

 ### 5) Connect Your Strava Account